BusbyLab/git-gh-demo/README.md

 ### A note on reproducibility

 If you are a Windows user, it might be easier to use Git and GitHub CLI on the CQLS HPC (i.e., “the cluster”) or Posy’s lab computer.
-The system wide installs can be used, but both of these programs can also be installed and managed to your liking using `conda`.
+The system-wide installs can be used, but both of these programs can also be installed and managed to your liking using `conda`.

 A guide to setting up your own `conda` install on the CQLS HPC can be